 We then made a red and blue 24' x 48' marquee canopy for a company called Holy Cow in Melbourne, Australia and they sent us the picture below.
 The sides and poles are not ours as we made just the canopy with the scalloped valance.

-We are also making a 18' x 14' pavilion tent which will go to Jersey in the Channel Islands.
+We also completed an 18' x 14' pavilion tent which went to Jersey in the Channel Islands.

 Belle Tents Camping